-An extensive literature examines the effect of disease in general, and malaria in particular, on economic growth in sub-Saharan Africa.
-Although the negative correlation between income levels and malaria prevalence is striking, the existence of a causal link from malaria to underdevelopment is a highly contentious issue (see Weil 2010 for a discussion of the literature).
-Because our methodology looks only at recent growth, we cannot address the question of whether malaria has been a source of underdevelopment over the centuries.
-The period for which we have satellite data, however, especially the second half of it, corresponds to a renewed effort on the part of the international community and affected states to combat the disease.
+However, the period for which we have satellite data, especially the second half of it, corresponds to a renewed effort on the part of the international community and affected states to combat the disease.
 The Roll Back Malaria Partnership, bringing together key international agencies, was launched in 1998.
 This was followed by a significant increase in resources devoted to the disease.
-For example, international funding disbursements for malaria increased by a factor of 2.8 from 2004 to 2007 (Roll Back Malaria 2008).
-New technologies, such as long-lasting insecticide-treated bed nets and artemisinin-based combination therapy, were introduced over this period.
+For example, international funding disbursements for malaria increased by a factor of 2.8 from 2004 to 2007 (Roll Back Malaria, 2008).
+New technologies, such as long-lasting insecticide treated bed nets and artemisinin-based combination therapy were introduced over this period.
 Thus, one might like to know how growth has differed between regions with high and low malaria prevalence over this time period.
-If growth were higher in areas with historically high malaria prevalence, that might be taken as evidence that the antimalaria campaign has borne economic as well as humanitarian fruit.
+If growth were higher in areas with historically high malaria prevalence, that might be taken as evidence that the anti-malaria campaign has borne economic as well as humanitarian fruit.

 As our measure of malaria prevalence, we use an index developed by Kiszewski et al. (2004).
 This measure assigns to each grid square (one half degree longitude by one half degree latitude) a value corresponding to the stability of malaria transmission, which in turn is based on data about climate and the dominant vector species.
 For our analysis, we generated quartiles from the original distribution for the sample region.25 We then compared growth rates in each other quartile to the first (lowest index) quartile.
-Our findings are that the second quartile grew 0.157 log points fewer; the third grew 0.333 points fewer; and the fourth grew 0.193 points fewer than the first quartile.
-These relative gaps are experienced more in the 2000-2008 time period, after the start of the malarial initiatives, than before 2000.
+Our findings are that the second quartile grew 0.157 log points less; the third grew 0.333 points less; and the fourth 0.193 points less than the first quartile.
+These relative gaps are experienced more in the 2000-2008 time period after the start of the malarial initiatives than before 2000.
 These gaps translate to annual income growth differences relative to the first quartile of between 1/3 and 2/3 percent per year.
 The fact that the least malarial area saw the fastest lights growth may indicate that malaria reductions did not lead to more GDP growth, or that there was some other difference among regions, unrelated to malaria, that is masking the effect of extra income growth induced by malaria reductions.